gatewaynode/audit_automation_tools/README.md

 Audit Tools
 ===========
 Some simple tooling to help automate a security audit for pip and PyPI.
-Right now this just contains a wrapper called pip_audit.py that uses pip to download a non-binary version of a package, crack open the wheel and run Bandit and Detect Secrets against it.
+Right now this just contains a wrapper called pip_audit.py that uses pip to download a non-binary version of a package, crack open the archive and run the plugins against it.
 The resulting reports (along with the source and wheel) are stored in a local_files directory inside this codebase.
-By default there is no stdout, this is meant to be run in an automation orchestation.  but if you are just trying it out on the CLI the verbose flag, `-v`, must be supplies to see what it is doing.
+By default there is no stdout, this is meant to be run in an automation orchestation.
+But if you are just trying it out on the CLI the verbose flag, `-v`, must be supplies to see what it is doing.

 The scanners, currently just Bandit and Detect Secrets, are run as plugins(YAPSY) in the plugin directory.
 More are planned.